ishitab02/genomic-cancer-classification/README.md

-# Cancer Type Classification from Gene Expression Data
+# Cancer type classification from gene expression data

 This project builds a machine learning pipeline to classify types of cancer based on RNA-Seq gene expression profiles.
 The dataset is sourced from Kaggle: Gene Expression Cancer RNA-Seq